Best Hunting Rifles – What Setup Is Right For You?

 Sig Sauer Cross Review

 The Sig Sauer Cross is pretty fresh on the market, but its first steps into our hands did not go well.
-Almost immediately after it was released YouTuber Nutnfancy posted a video showing the Cross firing while the safety was engaged.
+It’s Sig’s first bolt action rifle design and almost immediately after it was released, YouTuber Nutnfancy posted a video showing the Cross firing while the safety was engaged.
 Sig Sauer issued a recall a few days later and quickly solved the issue with the rifle basically re-releasing a few months later.

 My Sig Sauer Cross is from the second-generation post-safety fix.

-While Sig markets the Cross as a “long-range precision rifle” I strongly disagree, this is a hunting rifle through and through.
-While this rifle is totally able of reaching out, the low overall weight and short barrel make for a rather poor long-range precision rifle.
+While Sig Sauer markets the Cross as a “long-range precision rifle,” I strongly disagree as this is a hunting rifle through and through.
+While this rifle is totally capable of reaching out, the low overall weight and short barrel make for a rather poor long-range precision rifle.

 But on your back in the mountains, this is an amazing rifle.

-Even when I’m not planning on doing much more than plinking at the range, I tend to bring my Cross along with me just because it’s light and handy and fun to shoot.
+Even when I’m not planning on doing much more than plinking at the range, I tend to bring my Cross along with me just because it’s light, handy, and fun to shoot.
+I also really like how easy it is to handle.
+Since its design somewhat mimics an AR15, anyone familiar with an AR15 shouldn’t have any issues at all in handling this rifle.

 What I love about the Cross is that they don’t use a crazy long barrel.
 Most hunting rifles come with barrels that are at least 22” long, but the Cross comes in either 16” or 18” depending on the caliber.
+The short barrel also shaves off some considerable weight, making the rifle lightweight and comfortable to carry.
 Realistically, this is a much more practical barrel choice and I love that.

 Sig Sauer Cross Pros and Cons